Deciding Univariate Polynomial Problems Using Untrusted Certificates in Isabelle/HOL: Introduction

 \section{Introduction}

 Nonlinear polynomial systems are ubiquitous in science and engineering.
-As real-world applications of formal verification continue to grow and diversify, there is increasing need for formal tools to provide automation for reasoning about nonlinear systems over the reals.
-To ensure correctness, one can develop and verify such automation within a proof assistant.
-To be efficient, one can take a \textit{certificate-based} approach, delegating expensive computations to untrusted external tools whose output is used to guide the verified proof tool.
+As real-world applications of formal verification continue to grow and diversify, there is an increasing need for proof assistants (e.g., ACL2, Coq, Isabelle \cite{isa-tutorial}, HOL Light and PVS) to provide automation for reasoning about nonlinear systems over the reals \cite{narkawicz2015formally,daumas2009verified,pvs_bernstein}.

-We have built an Isabelle/HOL~\cite{isa-tutorial} tactic that is complete for univariate polynomial problems over the reals \footnote{Code is available from \url{https://bitbucket.org/liwenda1990/univ_rcf-cade-25}}.
-As it proceeds, this tactic calls an external program to obtain a real algebraic certificate decomposing $\mathbb{R}$ into finitely many regions.
-A subsidiary tactic then uses techniques based on the Sturm-Tarski Theorem to verify this decomposition and transform it into a formal proof.
-For example, the theorem